spritz/spritz/README.md

 Another react4j integration is to add a "<Stream/>" component that takes a stream as a prop and has a render prop that has output of stream as parameter - https://github.com/johnlindquist/react-streams/

+Another possibility is to create field for subscription and let contain subscribe and dispose - template language extracts it - ala angular

 ### Schedulers